Esantos93/Secure_Corporate_Network_Extension_Project/README.md

 This is a project for the BNSS course (EP2520) in KTH.
 This repository contains some implementation scripts and code.
 Link to the course [here](https://www.kth.se/student/kurser/kurs/EP2520?l=en)

+For a detailed description of the project objectives, please open the [Project Description](https://github.com/Esantos93/BNSS_Project_Group6/blob/main/Project%20Description.pdf)

 # Routers Configuration